ethagnawl/rmuxinator/README.md

 </p>

 ## What is this?
-This project aims to be a clone of [tmuxinator](https://github.com/tmuxinator/tmuxinator), which allows users to define tmux project profiles (e.g. open two windows, split each into three panes and run specific commands in each).
+This project aims to be a successor to [tmuxinator](https://github.com/tmuxinator/tmuxinator), which allows users to define tmux project profiles (e.g. open two windows, split each into three panes and run a series of commands in each).
 It is written in Rust and will be more dependable (config is typechecked where possible) and simpler to install.
 It's also a great excuse for me to learn more about Rust, its ecosystem and compiling/distributing binaries for various platforms.

 ## How does it work?
 - install tmux (>= 2.8), rust and cargo
 - build and run with: `cargo build && ./target/debug/rmuxinator start Example.toml`

 ## Documentation

 ### Project Config
 Projects are defined using toml.